ECTLO: Effective Continuous-time Odometry Using Range Image for LiDAR with Small FoV: METHODOLOGY

-The generation of initial range image $\mathcal{I}_{\textrm{map}}$ and updating scheme are described in Sec.~\ref{sec:map}.
 During scan registration, map points $\mathcal{Q}$ are fixed so that their normal vectors do not change.
 By making use of point-to-plane criteria, we convert the previous map $\mathcal{I}_{\textrm{map}}$ into two temporal index tables, vertex map $\mathcal{I}_{\textrm{v}}$ storing 3D position information, and normal map $\mathcal{I}_{\textrm{n}}$ saving their normal vector.
-The valid planar points are selected by choosing those surface curvatures are below the threshold $\delta_{\sigma}$.
-We flip the normal direction when the angle between normal vector and point is larger than $90^{\circ}$.
-Note that we only need to calculate normal once before EM procedure.
+We estimate normals through Eigendecomposition within a $\mathcal{W}{n}$ window on the range image.
+To select valid planar points, we consider those surface curvatures~\cite{zheng2021efficient} that fall below the threshold $\delta{\sigma}$.
+In cases where the angle between the normal vector and the point exceeds $90^{\circ}$, we flip the normal direction.
+It is important to note that we only need to calculate the normals once before the EM procedure.

-The advantage of range image is to retain the 3D spatial relationship within a 2D index table, where its neighbor exists in adjacent pixels.
-Therefore, the Gaussian Transform can be efficiently computed by image filter methods like Gaussian Blur or Bilateral Filter.
-Practically, those points far away from $\mathbf{p}_{i}$ have a small probability density, which may not affect the final result.
-Thus, we only consider neighborhoods of point $\mathbf{p}_{i}$ for approximation.
-If the spherical projection result of $\mathbf{p}_{i}$ is $(u_{i},v_{i})$, the related map points affecting the correspondence are in adjacent pixels.
-Hereby, Gaussian filter are employed in a pre-defined window $\mathcal{W}_{i}$ with center $(u_{i},v_{i})$ to compute the filter-based correspondence.
-By taking advantage of range image representation, the filter can be efficiently implemented on GPU, where each kernel processes a single scan point.